-Mainland Labrador lies almost entirely north of the island, 20 km (12 miles) across the Strait of Belle Isle, and some 800 km (497 miles) south of Greenland.
+Mainland Labrador is almost entirely north of the island, 20 km (12 miles) across the Strait of Belle Isle, and some 800 km (497 miles) south of Greenland.
 It is bordered west and south with the Canadian province of Quebec and shares a small land border on Killiniq Island with the Canadian territory of Nunavut.

 NL may look like a mid-sized region on a map, but in reality, it is a huge place with lots of open country.

 At 517,110 km2 (199,657 square miles), NL is vast.
 The island of Newfoundland covers 111,390 km2 (43,008 square miles) and even more, massive Labrador covers 405,720 km2 (156,649 square miles).

 To give you a better perspective, NL is more than three times the total area of its neighbouring Maritime Provinces (Nova Scotia, New Brunswick, and Prince Edward Island).

 514, 536 people reside in NL.
 St. John’s, our provincial capital, is the largest city with 106,172 residents.

 94.8% of the population (487, 808 people) live on the island while the remaining 5.2% or 26, 728 reside in Labrador.

 Newfoundland occupies its very own time zone, known as Newfoundland Standard Time (NST).
-Half an hour ahead of Atlantic Time, and 1.5 hours later than Eastern Standard Time (EST).
+Half an hour ahead of Atlantic Standard Time (AST), and 1.5 hours later than Eastern Standard Time (EST).

 To our American visitors, NL operates on the metric decimal system of measurement.